Monday, July 29, 2024

 After constructing the box and post, I stained it with the black stain.

 I also stained the 8 slats that sit on top with a .25' gap between each.
-The slats were they attached with a nail gun.
+The slats were then attached with a nail gun.

 The location I chose for this experimental stand was near the center of the bed along the back of the garage, near Guanyin.